The Bankrate promise

 Unsecured loans pros and cons

-- The lender will need to sue you for your assets if you don’t make your loan payments.
+- The lender must sue you for your assets if you don’t make your loan payments.

 - The application process may be simpler because you don’t have to get your collateral’s value appraised.

-- Your lender can still use legal action to come after your business and personal assets if you default on the loan.
+- If you default, your lender can use legal action to come after your business and personal assets.

 - Unsecured loans often have higher interest rates.